 Here’s the thing – are there are days when you don’t have a lot of time to prepare a meal, but you do have time to throw a few ingredients into a blender and let it whirl into a healthy, colorful, deliciousness?
-Check out this list of 10 Dairy Free Smoothies for you to try!
-Surely there is one you want to try and with less than 5 ingredients, it could be a solution for you as it has become for me.
+Check out this list of Dairy-Free Smoothies for you to try!
+Surely there is the one you want to try and with less than 5 ingredients, it could be a solution for you as it has become for me.
 I have even had a smoothie for dinner on occasion!

-Smoothies are great because they are often loaded with fruits and veggies which makes them nutrient dense.
+Smoothies are great because they are often loaded with fruits and veggies which makes them nutrient-dense.
 With the right combination of ingredients, smoothies can taste awesome!
 So, what better way to get kids to eat their fruits and veggies!

 Lately, I have been making up “smoothie packs” for my freezer.
-What I do is put all the ingredients for a smoothie (except liquid ingredients) into a plastic (bpa free) Ziploc type bag.
+What I do is put all the ingredients for a smoothie (except liquid ingredients) into a plastic (BPA free) Ziploc type bag.
 I make up about 7-14 of these bags, depending on available space in the freezer.
 It’s so easy and I simply dump the contents into the blender in the morning to make a breakfast smoothie.
-Another thing I love to do is right before I blend my green smoothies, I will add a teaspoon of Hawaiian Spirulina and dulse flakes for added nutrition.
+Another thing I love to do it right before I blend my green smoothies, I will add a teaspoon of Hawaiian Spirulina and dulse flakes for added nutrition.
 Another great additive to green smoothies is fresh parsley or cilantro!